 Janelle Gould of My French Life says: “The city is full of big name attractions as well as hidden gems.
 If loneliness becomes an issue, you can sign up for a tour or a class, or join fellow travellers at the Eiffel Tower or at Cathédrale Notre-Dame de Paris.
 Alternatively, Paris is the perfect city in which to do nothing, or something that closely resembles nothing.
 Wander aimlessly and get lost in your thoughts.
 Enjoy your own company as you take in the colours and the architecture.
 Pull up a seat by a fountain and watch children and clouds scuttle by.
 Or while away the hours from a cafe terrace and watch the very stylish Parisians on parade.”

 Kiersten of The Blonde Abroad says: “Temples, yoga, relaxing beaches and inexpensive food & accommodation are just a few reasons why Bali is the ultimate solo female travel destination.With a great backpacking culture for young people, budget travelers will always find someone to hang out with.
 And with all those beautiful beaches, you bet there are some incredible resorts for a little bit of luxe.
 You’ll be so busy relaxing and soaking up the Balinese culture, you will forget you ever worried about going alone.”

 Meena Thiruvengadam says: “The streets of Lisbon are so alive, you’ll be too distracted by the amazing street entertainment and adorable boutiques to miss having someone to share a meal or coffee with.
 You could easily spend hours wandering around Sintra and its Pena Palace, and you’re likely to find you aren’t the only solo traveler wandering around.
 I took a tour and learned that about 60% of the group was in Portugal on their own.”

 Not ready to travel alone?
-Check out one of these black-owned travel groups to find new travel buddies.
+Check out one of these amazing women-only travel groups or these black-owned travel groups to find new travel buddies.